Galleries

 The Afro-American Cultural Center’s mission is to preserve, investigate, and promote the intellectual, cultural, and social movement traditions of the African Diaspora.

-The AfAm House Gallery is a creative space which features work made by students enrolled at Yale University and artists from the surrounding New Haven community.
+The AfAm House Art Gallery is a creative space which features work made by students enrolled at Yale University and artists from the surrounding New Haven community.
 The gallery is 23’ x 45’.

 Allan and Leah Rabinowitz Gallery